 Dispatch responsibilities are countywide.
-In addition to the Sheriff's Office and its contracted cities of Goleta, Carpinteria, Buellton and Solvang, County Dispatch also serves the Guadalupe Police Department.
-In addition to the County Fire Department, Dispatch also serves the Carpinteria-Summerland and Guadalupe Fire Districts.
-Emergency Medical Services responsibilities extend to all of Santa Barbara County, including all the cities, excepting only Vandenberg AFB and the University of California campus.
+In addition to the Sheriff's Department and its contracted cities of Goleta, Carpinteria, Buellton and Solvang, County Dispatch also serves the Guadalupe Police Department.
+In addition to the County Fire Department, Dispatch also serves the Guadalupe Fire District.
+Emergency Medical Services responsibilities extend to all of Santa Barbara County, including all of the cities, with the exception of Vandenberg AFB.

 The Center's workload is divided among its various tasks approximately as follows: